permafrost06/asapquiz/README.md

 # School online quiz - A simple demo
-A demo I hacked together in a couple of hours to demonstrate the process/feasibility of taking online quizzes for school.
+A flask webapp I hacked together in a couple of hours to demonstrate the process/feasibility of taking online quizzes for school.

 ## Instructions
 ```